kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/21 - Maghaven V (9-7-25) 1.md

 	- Rem would prefer to avoid bloodshed.
 Lewis questioned what we're doing.
 Valindra thinks it will solve a lot of problems.
 	- Rem suggested a middle ground - we pursue the dragon, use it to talk to Agnes, if she won't agree to trade the bracer then we proceed with Lucious's plan.
 	- Perse gave Valindra a big hug.
+	- Long rest
-	- Long rest, we going to fight the dragon.
+- We left to fight the dragon.
+Human tracks, Vera Fontaine's camp.